freva-org/metadata-crawler/docs/source/chapter1-usage/sec2-python.rst

 and raise exceptions on error.
 A typical workflow consists of

-1. **Crawling**: collect metadata from one or more files or datasets into a temporary catalog (e.g. JSON lines or DuckDB).
+1. **Crawling**: collect metadata from one or more files or datasets into a temporary catalog (e.g. JSON lines).
 2. **Indexing**: read entries from the catalog and write them to the configured index backend (e.g. Apache Solr or MongoDB).
 3. **Deleting**: remove previously indexed entries matching a set